vippsas/vipps-qr-api/vipps-qr-api-faq.md

 ## See the Vipps eCom API FAQ

-It contains answers to all(?) common questions about Vipps payments:
+It contains answers to common questions about Vipps payments:
 [Vipps eCom API FAQ](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-faq.md).

 ## Can we make our own QRs for payment and redirects?